 We have a clear

-This is a quirky pattern called GARDEN OF EDEN aka Lotus w/ Serpent by an unknown maker (although some think Portland) ca. 1870s.
-It has the "Give Us This Day Our Daily Bread" motto and is $85.
+RUSTIC aka Garden of Eden aka Lotus w/ Serpent by Campbell Jones & Co. ca. 1880.
+It is 9" x 12 1/2" & has the "Give Us This Day Our Daily Bread" motto and is $85.